Umatriz/ToDo-app/READMR.md

-# Simple console ToDo app for Python
+# Simple ToDo app for Python